Deep reinforcement learning for process design: Review and perspective: Perspectives

 \subsubsection{Integration of prior data}

 RL for process design is currently initialized randomly, which can lead to suboptimal solutions, excessive training times, and frequent convergence issues.
-Meanwhile, there is a large number of existing digitized chemical process data from simulation files and images~\supercite{Balhorn2022_FlowsheetRecognitionusing}, which can potentially accelerate the learning process of the agent.
-Transfer learning improves learning performance by transferring knowledge from different but relevant domains~\supercite{Weiss2016_surveytransferlearning}.
-In RL for process design, many works~\supercite{Gao2023_Transferlearningprocess, Wang2022_Reinforcementlearningautomated, Sachio2022_Integratingprocessdesign} already leveraged transfer learning to accelerate the learning process.
+Meanwhile, there is a large number of existing digitized chemical process data from simulation files and images~\cite{Balhorn2022_FlowsheetRecognitionusing}, which can potentially accelerate the learning process of the agent.
+Transfer learning improves learning performance by transferring knowledge from different but relevant domains~\cite{Weiss2016_surveytransferlearning}.
+In RL for process design, three work~\cite{Gao2023_Transferlearningprocess, Wang2022_Reinforcementlearningautomated, Sachio2022_Integratingprocessdesign} already leveraged transfer learning to accelerate the learning process, e.g., from short-cut simulators to rigorous simulators~\cite{Gao2023_Transferlearningprocess} and from one case study to another case study~\cite{Wang2022_Reinforcementlearningautomated}.
 However, in the current transfer learning setting, the agent is still not learning from existing chemical process information.
 Future work can consider leveraging encoder-decoder models such as Variational Autoencoders (VAEs) or transformers to learn from existing flowsheets and then applying transfer learning to the agent.